This document provides frequently asked questions and answers about the Intershop CaaS offering.

 certificate 2 →

 certificate 3 →

 |Wildcard||ONE TLS/SSL certificate per ALL subdomains of a certain single domain|

 wildcard certificate 3 →

-If a certificate does not yet exist, it can be ordered from a CA (certificate authority).
-A CSR is required for this.
-Depending on the certificate issuer, at least the certificate type (see 11.4) and a fully qualified domain name are required to create a CSR.
+Depending on the certificate issuer, at least the certificate type (see certificate types) and a fully qualified domain name are required to create a CSR.
+The following table shows all information that can/must be defined.
+All information relates to the customer's company, not to Intershop.

 For information on how to access and manage the database, please refer to Guide - CaaS Database Handling.